spizeck/Sea-Saba-Knowledge-Base/docs/index.md

 - **Equipment**: SOPs and maintenance procedures for diving gear, boats, and other equipment.
 - **Training Materials**: Resources for ongoing training and certification for our diving instructors and staff.

+## Access the Employee Handbook

+For detailed information on company policies, employment details, and workplace guidelines, access our **[Employee Handbook (PDF)](files/Staff%20Handbook%20v3.pdf)**.
+This handbook is an essential read for all team members.

 ## How to Use This Knowledge Base